Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

-Concretely, for the $n$ specialized LMs $\mathcal{C} = \{\boldsymbol{c}_1,\cdots,\boldsymbol{c}_n\}$, we also ask the specialized LM contributors to submit a textual description of LMs $\mathcal{S} = \{\boldsymbol{s}_1,\cdots,\boldsymbol{s}_n\}$ such as ``\textit{biomedical literature}'', ``\textit{college calculus}'', or ``\textit{commonsense knowledge graph}''.
+Concretely, for the $n$ knowledge cards $\mathcal{C} = \{\boldsymbol{c}_1,\cdots,\boldsymbol{c}_n\}$, we also ask the knowledge card contributors to submit a textual description of LMs $\mathcal{S} = \{\boldsymbol{s}_1,\cdots,\boldsymbol{s}_n\}$ such as ``\textit{biomedical literature}'', ``\textit{college calculus}'', or ``\textit{commonsense knowledge graph}''.
 We first ask the LLM a yes/no question to determine whether external knowledge is needed for the given query $\boldsymbol{q}$, specifically ``\textit{Do you need more information?
 (Yes or No)}''.
 We encourage better-calibrated answers to the yes/no question through in-context learning \citep{weichain, press2022measuring}: specifically, we introduce a set of in-context learning examples that encompass two distinct categories of questions posed to the LLM.
 The first category consists of questions that the LLM is capable of answering accurately without the need for any extra information.
 For these questions, the response to the query ``Do you need more information (Yes or No)?'' is ``No.'' The second category comprises questions that the LLM cannot answer correctly without the provision of additional information.
 In this case, the corresponding output label for the query is ``Yes.''
 In this way, we prompt the LLM to learn to request external knowledge through in-context learning; we analyze the effectiveness of this approach in Section \ref{sec:analysis}.
-If the LLM answers ``\textit{No}'', we directly prompt the LLM to generate based on the query, without resorting to specialized LMs.
-If the LLM requests external knowledge by answering ``\textit{Yes}'', we employ two strategies (Algoithm \ref{algo:top-down}) to select a relevant specialized LM and generate background knowledge.
+If the LLM answers ``\textit{No}'', we directly prompt the LLM to generate based on the query, without resorting to knowledge cards.
+If the LLM requests external knowledge by answering ``\textit{Yes}'', we employ two strategies (Algoithm \ref{algo:top-down}) to select a relevant knowledge card and generate background knowledge.